-Note that due its proximity to the equator, Mexico tends not to experience “summer” and “winter” seasons; instead it benefits from a rotating system of dry and wet seasons.
+Note that due to its proximity to the equator, Mexico tends not to experience “summer” and “winter” seasons; instead it benefits from a rotating system of dry and wet seasons.
 Therefore tourists should concern themselves with avoiding hurricane season (June – November) wherever possible.
-In addition the dry season tends to be most conducive to sight-seeing and is also generally the best time of year for wildlife as they are forced to visit the limited remaining drinking areas.
+In addition, the dry season tends to be most conducive to sightseeing and is also generally the best time of year for wildlife as they are forced to visit the limited remaining drinking areas.

 Mexico is a largely traditional country where the vast majority of Mexicans are fiercely religious.
 Catholicism is the most popular religion by far in Mexico and if you are to integrate smoothly you should make yourself aware of the religious aspects so as to avoid any accidental offence.